ramnath-subramanian18/ImageCompression-MATLAB/README.md

-# Lossless-Image-Compression
-Lossless image compression using MATLAB
+This repository contains MATLAB code for lossless image compression methods.